China's Xi on 'epoch-making' visit to Saudi as Riyadh chafes at U.S. censure | Headlines

 - China

-Chinese President Xi Jinping arrived in Saudi Arabia on Wednesday on a visit Beijing hailed as its biggest diplomatic initiative in the Arab world, as Riyadh expands global alliances beyond a longstanding partnership with the West.
+Chinese President Xi Jinping began a visit to Saudi Arabia on Wednesday that Beijing said marked its biggest diplomatic initiative in the Arab world, as Riyadh expands global alliances beyond a longstanding partnership with the West.
 The meeting between the global economic powerhouse and Gulf energy giant comes as Saudi ties with Washington are strained by U.S. criticism of Riyadh's human rights record and Saudi support for oil output curbs before the November midterm elections.

-The White House said on Wednesday that Xi's visit was an example of Chinese attempts to exert influence and that this would not change U.S. policy towards the Middle East.
+The White House said Xi's visit was an example of Chinese attempts to exert influence, and that this would not change U.S. policy towards the Middle East.
 "We are mindful of the influence that China is trying to grow around the world," White House National Security Council spokesperson John Kirby told reporters.

 Saudi Arabia is China's top oil supplier and Xi's visit takes place while uncertainty hangs over energy markets after Western powers imposed a price cap on sales of oil from Russia, which has been increasing volumes to China with discounted oil.
 The Chinese delegation is expected to sign deals worth $30 billion with Riyadh, Saudi state media had said.

-"EPOCH-MAKING VISIT" Xi was met on arrival by the governor of Riyadh, the kingdom's foreign minister and the governor of sovereign wealth fund PIF.
-The Saudi cabinet was meeting on Wednesday to approve the 2023 state budget of the world's top oil exporter.
+'EPOCH-MAKING VISIT' Xi was met by the governor of Riyadh, the kingdom's foreign minister and the governor of sovereign wealth fund PIF.

 Crown Prince Mohammed bin Salman is expected to offer Xi a lavish welcome, in contrast with the low-key reception for U.S. President Joe Biden whose censure of Saudi Arabia's de facto ruler formed the backdrop for a strained meeting in July.
 Xi will hold bilateral talks with Saudi Arabia and Riyadh will later host a wider meeting with Gulf Arab states and a summit with Arab leaders which will be "an epoch-making milestone in the history of the development of China-Arab relations", foreign ministry spokesperson Mao Ning said.

-Beijing hopes it will make a strong statement on strengthening "unity and cooperation", Mao added.
+Speaking on arrival in Riyadh, Xi said he would work with the Gulf Cooperation Council (GCC) and other Arab leaders "to advance Chinese-Arab relations and Chinese-GCC relations to a new level", Saudi state news agency SPA reported.
 For Riyadh, frustrated by what it sees as Washington's gradual disengagement from the Middle East and a slow erosion of its security guarantees, China offers an opportunity for economic gains without the tensions which have come to cloud the U.S. relationship.

 "Beijing does not burden its partners with demands or political expectations and refrains from interfering in their internal affairs," Saudi columnist Abdulrahman Al-Rashed wrote in the Saudi-owned Asharq Al-Awsat newspaper.
 Unlike Washington, Beijing retains good ties with Riyadh's regional rival Iran, another supplier of oil to China, and has shown little interest in addressing Saudi political or security concerns in the region.